pvettori/php-router/README.md

 ```
 > Note that path parameters are automatically passed as arguments with the same name to the action function (in no particular order).

+> Path parameters can also be injected as associative array through the `$parameters` argument.

 Or have access to the request object in your route action (the router handles a PSR-7 Request object):
 ```php
 $route = Route::get('/path', function ($request) {